-Confidence on the job is important for success in any career, but it’s crucial in the accounting and finance field.
+Confidence at work is important for success in any career, but it’s crucial in the accounting and finance field.
 Accountants who have a reputation for assurance and accuracy are the ones who tend to advance in their career.
-A lack of confidence, on the other hand, can hold accountants back and undermine their professional growth.
+A lack of confidence on the job, on the other hand, can hold accountants back and undermine their professional growth.

-Here are four tips for building your confidence:
+Here are four tips for building your confidence at work:

 1. Celebrate all of your victories

 Let’s say you want to eventually become manager of your department.
-You know that before that happens, you must climb the ladder through lower-level jobs, complete a few courses or certifications, and bring in a certain number of new clients.
+You know that before that happens, you must climb the ladder through lower-level jobs, complete a few courses or get some top accounting certifications, and maybe even bring in new clients.
 Every time you take one of those steps toward your big goal, take a minute to acknowledge your achievement.
 When you do, you remind yourself of all the good work you’ve done, and you build confidence that will help you keep moving toward the ultimate goal.

 2. Learn how to accept praise